apache/pekko-projection/docs/src/main/paradox/kafka.md

 # Messages from and to Kafka

 A typical source for Projections is messages from Kafka.
-Apache Pekko Projections supports integration with Kafka using [Alpakka Kafka](https://doc.akka.io/docs/alpakka-kafka/current/).
+Apache Pekko Projections supports integration with Kafka using [Pekko Connectors Kafka](https://pekko.apache.org/docs/pekko-connectors-kafka/current/).

 The @apidoc[KafkaSourceProvider$] uses consumer group assignments from Kafka and can resume from offsets stored in a database.